mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 Conclusion
 ----------
-It’s really simple but so important to display proper page to users.
+It’s straightforward but so essential to display the proper page to users.
 It gives a good feeling to them and makes a good user experience.